-In addition to abiding by all of the laws in the UK, guardians (or host families provided by the guardian) of Durham School pupils must:
+In addition to abiding by all of the laws in the UK, all guardians/host families must:

-- Be within one hour’s travel time of the school
+- Live within one hours travel time of the School

 - Be at least 25 years of age

-- Be fluent in English and, ideally, the student’s native language
+- Be fluent in English and, ideally, the pupil’s native language

 - Be available to contact at any time